superdaigo/personal-pi-hole/README.md

 ## Overview

-Here is an overview of the Android private DNS and what can be created by this repository.
+Here is an overview of the Android private DNS and components managed by this repository.
 Since the Android requires a hostname of the private DNS as a nature of DNS over TLS, the private DNS server must have a domain name registered in another DNS server.

 ![](personal-pi-hole.drawio.png)